-As any long term Bang2writer knows, I’m not a big fan of tests and whatnot.
+As any long term Bang2writer knows, I’m not a big fan of tests when searching for better characterisation.
 For me, story is king (or queen!) and if drama is conflict (and it is!), then box-ticking should NOT be on the agenda.

 That said, for those writers who’ve never thought about diversity or representation and the challenges it can bring to writing before (especially for specific groups), then tests may become relevant as starting points we can consider.